PUT ON THE WHOLE ARMOUR OF GOD (Part 1)

 4 For Christ is the end of the law for righteousness to everyone who believes.
 (NKJV).

-Just as the soldier’s breastplate protects his heart and other vital organs from the enemy’s attack, so does the righteousness of God imputed or credited to the believers through faith alone in the finished work of Jesus on the cross protects the believer’s heart from Satan’s attacks.
+Just as the soldier’s breastplate protects his heart and other vital organs from the enemy’s attack, so does the righteousness of God imputed or credited to the believers through faith alone in the finished work of Jesus protects the believer’s heart from Satan’s attacks.

 How do you put on the breastplate of righteousness?

-Simply by seeing and receiving the righteousness of God as a gift of love through faith in Christ Jesus (Rom.
+Simply by acknowledging, recognizing and receiving the righteousness of God as a gift of love through faith in Christ Jesus (Rom.
 3:21-22 NKJV)!

 By believing and confessing that you are indeed the righteousness of God in Christ Jesus (2 Cor.
 5:21)!